10 Things We Learned from Arizona's 20-16 Win over Seattle

 It's safe to say Skelton is likely to miss some playing time starting with next week's game at New England.
 We don't know yet how long he will be out for, but this is now Kevin Kolb's team.

-Kevin Kolb walks off the field victorious.
+Kevin Kolb Took the Reins

 Kevin Kolb came in the game in the middle of the fourth quarter with the Cardinals trailing 16-13.
 Kolb went 6-of-8 for 66 yards on the final drive.
 He hit Andre Roberts on a six-yard touchdown pass with 4:59 left for the winning score.